-As part of the January 2021 amendment to the PSPAs, the Trump appointed leadership in Treasury and FHFA also agreed that the GSEs must restrict their acquisition of higher-risk single-family mortgage loans, including in particular the acquisition of investor loans and single-family mortgage loans with two or more higher risk characteristics (i.e., LTVs greater than 90%, debt-to-income ratios greater than 45% and FICO credit scores less than 680), to their then current levels.
+The January 2021 amendment to the PSPAs restricted the GSEs' acquisition of higher-risk single-family mortgage loans, including in particular the acquisition of investor loans and single-family mortgage loans with two or more higher risk characteristics (i.e., LTVs greater than 90%, debt-to-income ratios greater than 45% and FICO credit scores less than 680), to their then current levels.
 The January 2021 PSPA amendment further restricted the quality of loans that may be purchased by the GSEs by limiting the GSEs' purchases to, among other enumerated types, loans that meet the QM definition.
-In September 2021, the Biden appointed leadership in Treasury and the FHFA suspended the limitations on GSE purchases of loans deemed higher risk, set forth in the January 2021 amendments to the PSPAs.
+In September 2021, Treasury and the FHFA agreed to temporarily suspend the limitations on GSE purchases of loans deemed higher risk that were set forth in the January 2021 amendments to the PSPAs.